SpiderOak/flow-python/README.md

 ## Comments

+- Tested support on Linux, Windows and MacOS.
 - If you intend to use one of the examples above, 'your-flow-username' should already be logged-in in your device.
+- See [samples](samples/) directory for examples on how to use the module.
 - An application should use a single instance of `flow.Flow`.
 - Use `logging.getLogger("flow")` to configure the log level for the module.
 - By default, local databases and `semaphor-backend` output are located under `~/.config/semaphor`, you can override this on `Flow` init (`db_dir`).